rand-projects/fisb-decode/docs/source/document.rst

    you will need to download MongoDB-4.4 (the MongoDB site has a dropdown box which allows you to specify the version [4.4.8 or the upcoming 4.4.9]) and hold the packages so they don't upgrade to 5.0.
+Note that some VM software (looking at you Proxmox) will default to a CPU without AVX implemented.
+If your hardware does have this instruction, try to set the CPU type to '``host``'.

    The instructions for installing MongoDB are tricky if you are not installing the latest version.
 The copy and paste lines reflect the current version, not an older one.
 You will need to do some editing.